Your web browser is outdated and may be insecure

 Go to Gov.uk for information on how to set up a social enterprise, start your own business and self-assessment tax returns.

-When advertising for business, registrants must adhere to must adhere to section 21 of the Code which states:
+When advertising for business, registrants must adhere to section 21 of the Code which states:

 "You must make sure that any advertisements, publications or published material you produce or have produced for your professional services are accurate, responsible, ethical, do not mislead or exploit vulnerabilities and accurately reflect your relevant skills, experience and qualifications."